RasmusEge/ZOO-CPH-Datalayer-implementaiton/Datalayer.md

-Data Layer Implementation:
+## Data Layer Implementation:

 To ensure maximum flexibility, portability, and ease of implementation, Google Tag Manager functions best when deployed alongside a data layer.
 A data layer is an array in the global scope across the website.
 It contains and passes all the information we want to use in Google Tag Manager.

-There are 2 ways to add data to the data layer:
+There are **2 ways** to add data to the data layer:

-You initialize the data layer at page load
+1. You initialize the data layer at page load
-You push data to the data layer at any other time Adding data to a data layer is the equivalent of initiating an array with data or adding data to it via its push method.
-Let's take a closer look at each way.
+2. You push data to the data layer at any other time

+Adding data to a data layer is the equivalent of initiating an array with data or adding data to it via its push method.

-1. Initialize the data layer
+### 1. Initialize the data layer
 To set up your data layer, you need to add the following code snippet to the head section of the page – before the GTM snippet.
 The snippet must be implemented across all pages you you want Google Tag Manager to run on (mostly the entire domain).